monhi/phoebe-mac-installer/README.md

 # Phoebe-MAC-installer
-This repo serves as a installation node for electron-build based Phoebe project
+This repo serves as a installation node for electron-build based Phoebe project for MacOS.